OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-06.md

 ## Mark 6:46

-After leaving them, he went up on a mountainside to pray.
+After sending them away, he went up on a mountainside to pray.

 ## Mark 6:47

-When evening came, the boat was in the middle of the sea, and he was alone on the land.
+When evening came, the boat was in the middle of the sea, and he was alone on the shore.

 ## Mark 6:48